jawrainey/jawr-mvc/README.md

 # Installation instructions

-If you wish to use this framework for whatever reason, bear in mind that although I tried my best, there could be security flaws I have not prevented.
+If you wish to use this framework, bear in mind that there could be security flaws I have not prevented.
 Having said that, follow these steps, and enjoy:

 1. Download source
 2. Upload blog.sql to your database